JacobTheEvans/christmas-cards/README.md

 This installs all the required dependencies in order to run this project.
 That includes required docker images and node_modules.

-If you would like to rebuild the frontend src then run the following:
+*Optional*: If you would like to rebuild the frontend container run the following script

 ```bash
 ./build.sh